MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/3-exercise-configure-backup.md

 Here, you'll create a database in Azure and then configure backups.
 You'll set the retention to 28 days, to ensure that you have 4 weeks of backups retained in accordance with your policy.
 You'll also add some content to the database.

-## Create a server and database
+## Create a SQL Database server and database

-Let's use the Azure CLI to create a SQL Server instance and a database instance.
+Let's use the Azure CLI to create a SQL Database server and a database.

-1. Run the following commands in Azure Cloud Shell to set up some variables for creation of the SQL Server instance.
+1. Run the following commands in Azure Cloud Shell to set up some variables for creation of the SQL Database server.

     ```powershell
     $serverName = "ERPServer-$(Get-Random)"